Not a Member?

 Enroll today in the free PDR Pharmacy Discount Card Program and help your patients save

 Caution with history of drug dependence or alcoholism.
-Chronic abusive use may lead to marked tolerance and psychological dependence may result from chronic abusive use.
+Chronic abusive use may lead to marked tolerance and psychological dependence with varying degrees of abnormal behavior.
 Frank psychotic episodes may occur, especially with parenteral abuse.
-Careful supervision required for withdrawal from abusive use to avoid severe depression.
+Careful supervision is required during withdrawal from abusive use since severe depression may occur.
 Withdrawal following chronic use may unmask symptoms of underlying disorder that may require follow-up.

 Treatment of attention deficit disorders and narcolepsy.

-Marked anxiety, tension, agitation, glaucoma, motor tics or family history or diagnosis of Tourette's syndrome.
-Treatment with or within a minimum of 14 days following d/c of an MAOI.
+Marked anxiety, tension, agitation, glaucoma, motor tics, or family history or diagnosis of Tourette's syndrome.
+Treatment with MAOIs or within a minimum of 14 days following discontinuation of an MAOI.